 - Click Add Server to List button.
 You should now see this value in your “Server List”

 - Select your server from the list and click Connect.
-This will launch the Nuxeo login panel.
+This will launch the Nuxeo login via your default browser.

 - Replace Selected on place